MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users.md

 * See and modify assigned service extensions and access levels.
 * Multi-select users and bulk edit their extensions and access.
 * Filter by searching for partial user names, access level, or extension names.
 * See the last access date for each user.
 This can help you choose users to remove access from or lower access to stay within your license limits.
+For more information, see Manage access with Azure AD.

 > [!NOTE]
 > To enable the new user interface for the New user hub, see [Enable preview features](../../project/navigation/preview-features.md).